pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

     <p>(<i>Root and leaf nodes only; required in leaf nodes; present in the root node if and only if <b>Kids</b> is not present</i>) Shall be an array of the form</p>
     <p>[<i>key<sub>1</sub> value<sub>1</sub> key<sub>2</sub> value<sub>2</sub> ...key<sub>n</sub> value<sub>n</sub></i>]</p>
     <p>where each <i>key<sub>i</sub></i> shall be a string and the corresponding <i>value<sub>i</sub></i> shall be the
       object associated with that key.
-The keys shall be sorted <del onMouseEnter="mouseEnter(this)" data-issue="214" data-iso="submitted">in lexical order</del>, as described below.
+The keys shall be sorted <del onMouseEnter="mouseEnter(this)" data-issue="214" data-iso="approved">in lexical order</del>, as described below.
       <ins onMouseEnter="mouseEnter(this)" data-issue="307">Keys shall not be the <b>null</b> object.</ins></p>
     </td>
   </tr>